Why Christians Don’t Talk About Mental Health Struggles

 We know Jesus cared deeply about all who were weary and struggling.
 The church needs to do the same and care deeply for those with mental health struggles.

-This effort isn’t about saving our country or way of life, but about a humble and sincere desire to meet people in their moments of grief, sadness, confusion, and rage.
-It’s about helping fellow sinners to see how pursuing God in the midst of life’s heartaches can bring peace and stability to their souls.
+This isn’t about saving our country or our way of life.
+It’s about a humble and sincere desire to meet people in their moments of grief, sadness, confusion, and rage.
+It’s about helping fellow sinners see how pursuing God in the midst of life’s heartaches can bring peace and stability to their souls.

-Sadly, many churches and individuals have been unable to effectively engage in discussions on mental health because they have defaulted to inadequate and misguided approaches.
-For many Christians, it’s easier to sit on the sidelines rather than seek to engage.
-Ask yourself, how many of the mindsets below have you believed?
+Sadly, many churches and individuals have been unable to engage these conversations effectively because they’ve defaulted to inadequate and misguided approaches.
+For many Christians, it’s easier to sit on the sidelines than to step in.
+Ask yourself: how many of the mindsets below have you believed?

 Simplistic Answers

-Overly simplistic answers are inadequate and can be hurtful to many.
+Overly simplistic answers are inadequate, and they can be deeply hurtful to people who are already wondering whether God has forgotten them.

 Scientific Answers

-If mental health concerns are primarily physical and medical issues, then who are the right professionals to address these concerns?
+If mental health concerns are primarily physical and medical issues, then who are the right professionals to address them?
 Why should churches even try to get involved?

-Since most Christians don’t have medical degrees, can’t prescribe anything, and lack scientific training, wouldn’t it be irresponsible to engage in this conversation?
-Many counselors question whether science can ever explain the complicated and painful stories that we so often hear.
+Most Christians don’t have medical degrees, can’t prescribe anything, and lack clinical training.
+Wouldn’t it be irresponsible for them to engage at all?
+At the same time, many counselors rightly question whether science alone can ever explain the painful and complicated stories we hear in the counseling room.

 Sarcastic Answers

-Some in the church mock mental health struggles with statements like, “ADD might as well be named ‘Absent Dad Disorder’,” “PTSD is another way of saying ‘snowflake’,” and “those with depression just need to toughen up.”
+Some in the church mock mental health struggles outright: “ADD might as well stand for ‘Absent Dad Disorder.'”
+“PTSD is just another word for ‘snowflake.'”
+“People with depression need to toughen up.”

 Secular Answers